 About the Journal

-Latin American Economic Review aims to be the leading general interest journal on topics relevant to Latin America.
-The journal welcomes high-quality theoretical and quantitative papers on economic, social and political-economy issues with a regional focus.
+Latin American Economic Review (LAER) is the leading general interest economics journal on topics relevant to Latin America.
+The journal welcomes high-quality theoretical and quantitative research papers on economic, social and political-economy issues with a regional focus.
 Articles presenting new data bases or describing structural reforms within a rigorous theoretical framework will also be considered.
-A few (illustrative) examples of topics that may be of special interest to this journal include: macroeconomics, inflation, labor, health, poverty, informal sector, corruption, crime, drug policy, unions, social exclusion, price controls, energy and environmental policy, natural resources, and technology transfer.
-Empirical financial topics are welcome as long as they address an original research question relevant to the Latin American regions.
+A few (illustrative) examples of topics that may be of special interest to LAER include: development, labor, health, poverty, informal sector, corruption, crime, drug policy, social mobility, price controls, energy and environmental policy, natural resources, and technology transfer.
+Research on empirical finance is welcome as long as they address an original research question relevant to the Latin American regions.

 Special Issue on Expemiental Economics

 LAER will publish a Special Issue on Behavioral and Experimental Economics.
 The special issue aims to portray the uses of experiments and behavioral modeling in economics with specific application to Latin America.
 Hernan Bejarano (CIDE), Charlie Sprenger (Caltech), and Isabel Trevino (UCSD) will be the guest editors for the special issue.
 See the call for papers.